Isometric rigidity of the Wasserstein space $\mathcal{W}_1(\mathbf{G})$ over Carnot groups: Preliminaries on Wasserstein spaces and Carnot groups

-In what follows we turn to the metric structure of Carnot groups.
-We consider left-invariant homogeneous metrics on $\bG$ defined as follows.
-The first step is to define a norm on $\bG$ that is compatible with the group's law:
+In what follows we turn to the metric structure of our Carnot group.
+We consider left-invariant homogeneous metrics on $\mathbf{G}$ defined as follows.
+The first step is to define a norm on $\mathbf{G}$ that is compatible with the group's law:

 \begin{definition} Let $(\bG,\cdot)$ be a Carnot group with neutral element $e$.
 We say that a map $N: \bG \to\mathbb{R}_{\geq0}$ is a \emph{norm} on $\bG$ if it satisfies

 \end{definition}

 \begin{definition} Let $(\bG,\ \cdot)$ be a Carnot group.
 A metric $d:\bG\times \bG\to\mathbb{R}_{\geq0}$ is called \emph{left-invariant}, if for every $q_{o}\in \bG$, the map $L_{q_{o}}:(\bG,d)\to (\bG,d),\ q\mapsto q_{o}\cdot q$ is an isometry, that is, $d(q_{o}\cdot q,q_{o}\cdot q')=d(q,q')$, for all $q,q'\in \bG$. \end{definition} Every norm $N:\bG\to\mathbb{R}_{\geq0}$ induces a left-invariant metric $d_{N}:\bG\times \bG\to\mathbb{R}_{\geq0}$, by the formula $d_N(q,q') := N(q^{-1}\cdot q')$.
 Conversely, given a left-invariant metric $d: \bG \times \bG \to \R_{+}$, the map $N(q)= d(q, e)$ defines a norm on $\bG$.